Vaibhav07-M/Strivers-A2Z-DSA-Course/Step_2/Sorting_Techniques/README.md

 - When data is nearly sorted
 - When you need a stable sort with O(1) space
 - For educational purposes or small datasets

+### Insertion Sort:
+- When data is nearly sorted or partially sorted
+- For small datasets (performs better than other O(n²) algorithms)
+- When you need an online sorting algorithm (data arrives in real-time)
+- As a subroutine in more complex algorithms like Shell Sort or Timsort
+- When stability is required with minimal space

 ---